 The U.S. Senate has passed this.

-I figured dies in the house.
+I think it dies in the House.

 The primary function of the black box device would be to record and transmit data that could be used to assist a driver and passengers in the event of an accident.